 The Board recognises the importance of timely and balanced disclosure of all material matters concerning EGL and is committed to achieving the highest standards of market disclosure.
 The Board is responsible for compliance with EGL's continuous disclosure obligations.
 The Board focuses on timely disclosure of any information concerning EGL and its controlled entities that a reasonable person would expect to have a material effect on the price of EGL's securities.
-The Company has adopted a Continuous Disclosure Policy which is available on the Company's website.
+The Company has adopted a Continuous Disclosure Policy which is available on the Company's website at https://environmental.com.au/corporate-governance/